chrdev/HAP/README.md

 # HAP

-homebred Arcade Panel using Arduion
+homebred Arcade Panel

+HAP is an arcade controller implementation using Arduion Uno and TC74HC153.

+MIT Licensed
 chrdev 2016